commercionetwork/commercio-consortium/upgrade/4.2.x-5.0.0/en/README.md

 journalctl -u commercionetworkd.service -f
 ```

-When the node will be halted you need to chenge the `commercionetworkd` program and start the service.
+When the node halts you need to change the `commercionetworkd` program and start the service.
-From `commercionetwork` repository folder run commands below
+From `commercionetwork` repository folder run the command below

 ```bash
 cp ./build/commercionetworkd $GOPATH/bin/.
 ```

-If you want make a backup coping the `data` folder in a secure place.
+If you want make a backup copy of the `data` folder, put it in a secure place.

 Remember to revert your service configuration